hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

   loading the appropriate calcua module (``module load calcua/supported`` will do for most users) and then loading the appropriate application modules.
-* Use the option ``--export=NONE`` (either with the ``sbatch`` command or as a ``#SBATCH`` line in the job script.
+* Use the option ``--export=NONE`` (either with the ``sbatch`` command or as a ``#SBATCH`` line in the job script).
 This automatically implies the option ``--get-user-env``, and the effect of the combination of both options is that the environment in which ``sbatch`` executes is not propagated (the ``--export=NONE``) and an environment that resembles the environment that you get when you would log on to the cluster is constructed (the ``--get-user-env`` which is